wmgroot/servicer/README.md

     includes: kube-service.yaml
 ```

-An optional `params` key may be used for interpolation, allowing for more generic config files.
+An optional `params` key may be used for interpolation, allowing for re-usable, generic config files.
 The example below is equivalent to the example above.

 ```
 # kube-service.yaml